Big banks to report first quarter results with lowered expectations | MarketScreener

 In the wake of the Federal Reserve's cautious shift due to signs of softness in the U.S. economy and the subsequent drop in 10-year Treasury yields, S&P 500 banks are seen posting year-on-year first-quarter earnings growth of 2.3%, down from 8.2% forecast six months ago, according to Refinitiv data.

-(For an interactive graphic on evolving bank earnings estimates:https://tmsnrt.rs/2HOVt1D
+(For an interactive graphic on evolving bank earnings estimates click,https://tmsnrt.rs/2HOVt1D

 "The Fed pivoted so abruptly, which gives one pause about what they're saying about the economy," said Chuck Carlson, chief executive officer at Horizon Investment Services in Hammond, Indiana.
 "Flat to falling interest rates are not good news for bank interest margins.
 It's not surprising that analysts are taking down earnings estimates."